 skip to main content

-biophilic moodboards: designing for temperature & air variations
+Biophilic moodboards: designing for temperature and air variations

 in biophilic moodboards

-In this episode of Biophilic Moodboards, we’re looking at thermal and airflow variability: an invisible yet essential aspect to achieve healthy and comfortable spaces.
+This episode of Biophilic Moodboards looks into thermal and airflow variability: an invisible yet essential element of comfortable and healthy spaces…

-Biophilic design moodboard showing thermal & airflow variability.
+Biophilic design moodboard showing thermal and airflow variability.
 1: outdoor seating area under the shadow of a tree.
 2: a soft rug on a wooden flooring.
 3: grass moving in the wind.

 Credits (from top left): Tribù, Armadillo & Co., Azlan Baharudin .
 Moodboard: anooi studio